 pamela anderson launches fur-free crusade on the white house

-The Baywatch star-turned-animal rights activist sent Melania Trump a faux fur coat after Inauguration Day.
+The former 'Baywatch' star and animal rights activist sent Melania Trump a faux fur coat after Inauguration Day.

 Unlike her predecessor, Melania Trump has generally resorted to buying off the rack since her husband's election.
 (Ralph Lauren broke with recent fashion convention by working with the first lady on her powder blue inauguration outfit, and received a fair bit of blowback over it.)
 But there's now a reason to feel positive about the FLOTUS being sent free clothes.
 It's all thanks to former Baywatch star and animal rights activist Pamela Anderson, who gifted the first lady a new coat from a Russian faux fur brand, and received a belated thank-you letter in turn.
 What a time to be alive.